 In Maryland, meetings of stockholders may be held as provided in the charter or the bylaws (§2-503(a)).
 In Delaware, meetings of stockholders may be held at any place, either within or without the State, as provided in the bylaws (§211(a)).
-In addition, unless restricted by the charter or bylaws, stockholders of a Maryland corporation may participate in a meeting by conference telephone or other communications equipment if all persons participating in the meeting can hear each other at the same time, and such participation constitutes the presence of that stockholder at the meeting (§2-502.1).
-In Maryland (§2-503(b)) and Delaware (§211(a)(1), (2)), if the board of directors is authorized to determine the place of a meeting of stockholders, the board of directors may determine that the meeting shall not be held at any place, but may instead be held solely by means of remote communication.
-However, the corporation must implement measures to (1) verify that the participants are stockholders and proxy holders authorized to vote, (2) provide the stockholders and proxy holders an opportunity to participate in and vote at the meeting and (3) record the vote and any other action taken by a stockholder or proxy holder participating by means of remote communication (§2-504(c); \$211(a)(2)).
+In Maryland (§2-503(b)) and Delaware (§211(a)), if the board of directors is authorized to determine the place of a meeting of stockholders, the board of directors may determine that the meeting shall not be held at any place, but may instead be held partially or solely by remote communication.
+However, the corporation must implement measures to (1) verify that the participants are stockholders and proxy holders authorized to vote, (2) provide the stockholders and proxy holders an opportunity to participate in and vote at the meeting and (3) record the vote and any other action taken by a stockholder or proxy holder participating by remote communication (§2-503(c); §211(a)(2)).
 Delaware also requires that an annual meeting of stockholders must be held within 13 months of the previous year's annual meeting (§211(c)).